KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/2-softwares/2025-01-10-cyber-spatula..md

 On Mac, you are guaranteed to have Ruby.
 BUT, your Ruby version is likely to be old, like 2.6 something.
 We want it to be at least 3.0 above.
 This problem cannot be resolved by just updating Ruby because your MacOS is actually relying on it.
 One way to solve this is by using something called [chruby](https://github.com/postmodern/chruby).

 1 .
 Install chruby via [Homebrew](https://brew.sh/).
-That means you should type the following in the terminal and hit enter.
+That means you should type the following in the terminal and hit enter on your keyboard.
 {% highlight shell %}
 brew install chruby
 {% endhighlight %}